nodebox/nodebox.github.io/_posts/2012-11-09-workshop-the-hague.md

 -------------------------------
 <small id="by">Roey Tsemah</small>

-During his internship at <a href="http://studiodumbar.com/">Studio Dumbar</a>, Roey Tsemah meticulously registered his days: which clients he worked for and for how long, how creative the task was, and how much coffee he needed to get through the day.
+During his internship at [Studio Dumbar](http://studiodumbar.com/), Roey Tsemah meticulously registered his days: which clients he worked for and for how long, how creative the task was, and how much coffee he needed to get through the day.

-With his personal <a href="http://en.wikipedia.org/wiki/Lifelog">lifelog</a> data in hand, he proceeded to visualise it in NodeBox.
+With his personal [lifelog](http://en.wikipedia.org/wiki/Lifelog) data in hand, he proceeded to visualise it in NodeBox.
 Each day is represented by a pie chart shape showing the clients he worked for and in which proportion, and how creative he was doing it.

 Shipwrecks of California
 -------------------------
 <small id="by">Jan Aulbach</small>

 Jan already had a dataset: for a different course he had acquired data of all shipwrecks on the coast of California from 1836 until 1988.
-The data was analyzed first in <a href="http://tables.googlelabs.com">Google Fusion Tables</a>, then imported into NodeBox.
+The data was analyzed first in [Google Fusion Tables](http://tables.googlelabs.com), then imported into NodeBox.

 Using this table he created a timeline with a strip for each year showing the amount of devastation caused: a combination of the *amount* of ships crashed, and the *size*, or *tonage* of the ship.

 Jan had easily the most complex network, with multiple levels of nesting, custom nodes for calculate running totals, and lookup tables for colors.